 The grand structure of the library building contrasts sharply with the (somewhat overlooked) lantern that greets all visitors.

-The lantern looks somewhat unloved in its current state - there are multiple holes in its canopy, the black paint to its base looks rather crudely applied, and (what looks to be) silicone sealant has been applied around the spigot as a means of making it fit more securely to the ironwork.
+The lantern looks somewhat unloved in its current state - there are multiple holes in its canopy, the black paint to its base looks rather crudely applied, and (what appears to be) silicone sealant has been applied around the spigot as a means of making it fit more securely to the ironwork.
 A cable can be seen entering the lantern, however, so it might still work, even though, currently, it is disused.

 The Perspex bowl has turned translucent white with age.
 A corner of the sealing gasket is missing.